anikettuli/gemini2e2erc/README.md

 A modern, responsive, and accessible website for the District 2-E2 Eyeglass Recycling Center.
 This project serves as the digital hub for volunteer coordination, donation information, and event management.

+This project has been pushed to the public website.

 ## 🛠 Technical Stack

 ### Frontend